This is mark Joseph “young” blog entry #392, on the subject of Characters Resting.

 History of the series, including the reason it started, the origins of character names and details, and many of the ideas, are in earlier posts, and won’t be repeated here.

-This has been the seventeenth behind the writings look at Re Verse All.
+This has been the eighteenth behind the writings look at Re Verse All.
 If there is interest and continued support from readers we will endeavor to continue with another novel and more behind the writings posts for it.